DanyMatute/hAMRonization/README.md

 - `contig_id` isn't general enough when some tools this ID naturally corresponds to a `read_name` (deepARG), individual ORF (resfams), or protein sequence (AFP with protein input): *change to `query_id_name` or similar?*

-## Citation
-If you use hAMRonization please cite the following publication:
-> I Mendes et al. 2024. "hAMRonization: Enhancing antimicrobial resistance prediction using the PHA4GE AMR detection specification and tooling". bioRxiv. https://doi.org/10.1101/2024.03.07.583950